Procedure: ANU Carshare scheme

 - not holding a valid licence;

-- Any charges or expenses incurred relating to the Private Use of a Vehicle are the sole responsibility of the Private User, and will be governed by the MUA.
+- Any charges or expenses incurred relating to the private use of a vehicle are the sole responsibility of the Private user.

-- Vehicles may be driven within ACT/NSW.
-Drivers should ensure that they complete and submit a travel approval form in accordance with the University’s travel policy, for travel more than 50km away from the University.
+- Vehicles may be driven within ACT and NSW.
+Business users must ensure they complete a travel approval form in accordance with the University’s Travel policy for travel outside of the ACT.

 |Printable version (PDF)|